What is the OpenSearch project?

 Performance testing

-Elasticsearch outperforms OpenSearch by 40%-140% while using less resources.
+Elasticsearch outperforms OpenSearch by 40%–140% while using fewer resources and is 2x–12x faster when using vector search.
+With synthetic _source, we see a drastic reduction in metrics and logs storage footprint of up to 65%.
 Dive into our article comparing them across crucial areas.
 Make the right decision for your search, observability, or security use cases.

 Our findings were validated by a third party.
 An assessment was made of Elasticsearch's superior performance in speed, scale, resource optimization, and cost efficiency.